 5

-what a cell owns
+what a cell is

 product direction